AustinATTS/split_loaf/README.md

 *   **Unlock Keyboard**: Press **F7** to release the lock and restore normal keyboard behaviour.

-*   **Direct Input Injection**: Keys are sent directly to the target window without switching focus, preventing focus-thrashing.
+*   **Direct Input Injection**: Keys are sent directly to the target window automatically.

 Current Development Status
 --------------------------

 Split Loaf is still under active development.
 The current version works but has a few known limitations:

-*   It is weirdly slow and gives double inputs or can miss inputs.

-*   Modifier keys (Shift, Ctrl, Alt) may not always combine correctly with letter or symbol keys.

 *   Non-standard input (like Unicode or multi-character inputs) may not be fully supported.